 The College has set aside a Learner Support Fund to provide help to students facing financial difficulties whilst incurring expenses relating to their academic courses, such as an essential educational trip/visit and buying specialist equipment/materials.
-Requests, which are always treated sensitively, should be made to the Assistant Principal, Laura Cook, in the first instance.
+Requests, which are always treated sensitively, should be made to the Director of Support for Learning, Helena Clarke, in the first instance.